Deng-1-Pan/Deep-Learning-for-Natural-Language-Processing/README.md

 # Deep Learning for Natural Language Processing (ELEC0141) 23

 ## Abstract
 This report focuses on the performance of four pre-trained models (BERT, DistilBERT, RoBERTa and XLM-RoBERTa) on a small dataset for textual entailment.
-By analysing the accuracy rates in both the training and testing phases, we found that XLM-RoBERTa performed relatively well.
+By analysing the accuracy in both the training and testing phases, we found that XLM-RoBERTa performed relatively well.
 However, all models showed a significant drop in accuracy on the test set, suggesting the presence of overfitting.
 We also explore possible reasons affecting model performance, such as model architecture, number of parameters, pre-training strategy, hyperparameter settings and randomness factors.
 Finally, we suggest improvement directions to enhance the model's generalisation ability and performance on small datasets.

 ## How to use the code
 - cd to thise folder in your Terminal